Fly Fishing The Original Great Wild of Montana

 - Transportation to airport

-- Alcoholic beverages (BYO - no glass bottles)
+- Other alcoholic beverages (BYO – no glass bottles)

 - Fishing licenses

-- Waders and boots (no studs) - bring if trip is before July 20
+- Waders and boots (no studs) – bring if a trip is before July 20

 - Sleeping bags (can be provided at an additional cost if requested in advance)